-It is important to identify which trunk follows the natural path of the tree growth to prevent cutting the wrong branch.
+It is important to identify which trunk follows the natural path of tree growth to prevent cutting the wrong branch.
 A professional arborist is your best option to ask if you have difficulties identifying it.

 4. Don’t Worry About Dressing the Cut Wound

 Usually, people are too skeptical when it comes to pruning.
 The primary reason is that they feel that it leaves a big cut wound on the tree.
 However, this is not true, yes, it does leave a cut mark, but that doesn’t mean it’s bad.

 That is precisely why the proper cutting technique is required – to leave a minimal cut wound.
 Also, you can dress the wounds for your self-convenience but, that doesn’t really improve the healing process by any significant amount.

 5. Use Sharp Tools

 Proper tools are required in any line of work.
 You don’t just carry a pruning shear and start pruning.
-There are so many kinds of pruning tools that are helpful in different areas; you need to identify what kind of pruning you’re dealing with and decide which shear suits best.
+There are so many kinds of pruning tools that are helpful in different areas; you need to identify what kind of pruning you’re dealing with and decide which shear suits you best.

 For example, branch cutters are best suited if you want to remove any branch at a reasonable height.
 A simple branch cutter can also be used for cutting thin branches.
 But when it comes to thick branches, your cutter is going to be more than useless.
-In this case, you will need a proper sawing machine aka chainsaw.
+In this case, you will need a proper sawing machine aka a chainsaw.
 At this point, you may want to consider using a professional tree removal service, since the handling of such heavy equipment is dangerous.